XHTY-FM (Colima)

-XHTY-FM 91.3/XETY-AM 1390 is a combo radio station in Tecomán, Colima, Mexico owned by Grupo Radiorama and carrying its Xplosion Top 40 (CHR) format.
+XHTY-FM 91.3 is a radio station in Tecomán, Colima, Mexico owned by Grupo Radiorama and carrying its La Más Picuda regional Mexican format.

 History

 XETY-AM formally signed on October 17, 1962.
 It was owned by Manuel Ayala Estrada, who also worked for Colima's XHCC-TV channel 5, and initially broadcast on 1400 kHz.
 It was sold to Delia Escamilla de Martínez in 1972.
 After its sale to Víctor Manuel Martínez Jiménez in 1991, it obtained an FM combo station in 1994.

+The AM frequency was turned off on November 24, 2023.

+Throughout its history, it has had names such as Los 40 Principales, Éxtasis Digital, Arroba FM, La Luperrona, and Xplosión.
+Its current name is La Más Picuda.